-Legislative or administrative actions and court decisions, at either the federal or state level, could have an adverse impact on the potential benefits of the exclusion from gross income of the interest on the Bonds and Notes for federal or state income tax purposes, and thus on the value or marketability of the Bonds and Notes.
-This impact could result from changes to federal or state income tax rates, changes in the structure of federal or state income taxes (including replacement with another type of tax), repeal of the exclusion of interest on the Bonds and Notes from gross income of the owners thereof for federal or state income tax purposes, or otherwise.
-It is not possible to predict whether any legislative or administrative actions or court decisions having an adverse impact on the federal or state income tax treatment of holders of the Bonds and Notes may occur.
-Prospective purchasers of the Bonds and Notes should consult their own tax advisors regarding such matters.
+Legislative or administrative actions and court decisions, at either the federal or state level, could have an adverse impact on the potential benefits of the exclusion from gross income of the interest on the Notes for federal or state income tax purposes, and thus on the value or marketability of the Notes.
+This impact could result from changes to federal or state income tax rates, changes in the structure of federal or state income taxes (including replacement with another type of tax), repeal of the exclusion of interest on the Notes from gross income of the owners thereof for federal or state income tax purposes, or otherwise.
+It is not possible to predict whether any legislative or administrative actions or court decisions having an adverse impact on the federal or state income tax treatment of holders of the Notes may occur.
+Prospective purchasers of the Notes should consult their own tax advisors regarding such matters.

-Bond Counsel has not undertaken to advise in the future whether any events after the date of issuance and delivery of the Notes may affect the tax status of interest on the Bonds and Notes.
-Bond Counsel expresses no opinion as to any federal, state or local tax law consequences with respect to the Bonds and Notes, or the interest thereon, if any action is taken with respect to the Bonds and Notes or the proceeds thereof upon the advice or approval of counsel other than Bond Counsel.
+Bond Counsel has not undertaken to advise in the future whether any events after the date of issuance and delivery of the Notes may affect the tax status of interest on the Notes.
+Bond Counsel expresses no opinion as to any federal, state or local tax law consequences with respect to the Notes, or the interest thereon, if any action is taken with respect to the Notes or the proceeds thereof upon the advice or approval of other counsel.